 3. cgo Is Possible But Painful

-You can call Rust from Go via cgo, and there are good guides on how to do it.
+You can call Rust from Go via cgo, and there are guides on how to do it.
 (Reach out if you’d be interested in a guide on this from me.)
 In practice, I rarely recommend it for backend services.
 The build complexity and FFI overhead usually outweigh the benefits compared to “just stand up a Rust service and put it behind a network call.”
 For libraries and CLI tools, it’s more viable.

 4. Strangler Pattern Behind a Gateway